 Protective Coating Services

-Under harsh weather conditions and environments, protective coatings services will provide a sturdy layer of protection on your substrate to sustain its longevity.
+Under harsh operating conditions and environments, protective coatings services will provide a sturdy layer of protection on your substrate to sustain its longevity.
 The purpose of protective coating services can be decorative, functional, or both.
-Depending on your needs, the protective coating can cover parts of your substrate or be an all-over coating and usually at a controlled thickness.
-To achieve a controlled thickness, there are a number of different ways we will apply the coating on your substrate.
-In addition, your protective coating can either be organic or inorganic, though it is possible to integrate both in a multifunctional coatings system.
+Depending on your needs, the protective coating can lightly cover parts of your substrate for the purpose of corrosion/erosion prevention or be an all-over coating applied to, or precision ground to a controlled finished thickness.
+To achieve a controlled thickness, there are a number of different processes we can apply the coating onto your substrate.

 Protective Coating Properties